developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **Same Symbol Timeout -** This parameter is used to prevent the scanner from decoding the same symbol within a specified time interval (applicable only when Aim Type is set to Continuous Read).
 A value of 0 indicates that no interval is required between two successive reads.

-**Different Symbol Timeout -** This prameter is used to prevent the scanner from decoding another symbol within a specified time interval (applicable only when Aim Type is set to Continuous Read).
+**Different Symbol Timeout -** This parameter is used to prevent the scanner from decoding another symbol within a specified time interval (applicable only when Aim Type is set to Continuous Read).
 A value of 0 indicates that no interval is required between two successive reads.

 **LCD Mode -** Enable/Disable LCD Mode, which enhances the ability of the imager to read barcodes from LCD displays such as cellphones. **Applies to Scan Module only**.